python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/installing-and-using-python.md

 Then simply click install, and wait for the install to finish!

 To test your installation, type "cmd" in the windows search bar and select "Command Prompt" to open a terminal (make sure it's opened _after_ installation has finished) type `python -V`, and press enter.
-If it outputs your python version, you've successfully installed Python. (if you didn't add to PATH, you can use [the py launcher](../py-launcher) to test instead).
+If it outputs your python version, you've successfully installed Python. (if you didn't add to PATH, you can use [the py launcher](../installing-and-using-python/#the-py-launcher) to test instead).

+## The py Launcher

+dg:TODO

+## Virtual Environments

+dg:TODO